 The anatomy of the trilobites is a greater part of the fun of studying the group, identifying new types is the ultimate goal of the fossil diggers of this region.
 Here we describe a brief explanation of that anatomical terminology.

 The naming of all species on the planet was introduced by Carl Linnaeus around 1753 with the publication of; Species Plantarum.
-Linnaeus's work was the binomial nomenclature, or latin name which consists of two parts, the first, names the genus to which the species belongs, the second part identifying the species within that genus.
+Linnaeus's work was the binomial nomenclature or Latin name which consists of two parts, the first, names the genus to which the species belongs, the second part identifying the species within that genus.
 To illustrate, humans belong to genus Homo and within this genus to the species Homo-sapiens.
 So all creatures are known by their binomial name.

 The exoskeleton or carapace is essentially made up of three lobes these lobes run the full length of the carapace through the head to the tail.
-The head is the cephalon and the tail the pygidium, the mid section is the thorax, containing the thoracic segments.
-Thats basically the main bits!
+The head is the cephalon and the tail the pygidium, the midsection is the thorax, containing the thoracic segments.
+That's basically the main bits!
 The error comes in occasionally when the name trilobite is referenced to the three parts of the cephalon, thorax and pygidium, when in fact the three naming genus parts are the three lobes running longitudinally through the invertebrates body length, head, body and tail.
 These lobes have names too, the central lobe is the axial lobe, the lobes each side are the pleural lobes.
-That completes the major parts of the trilobite, of course there are dozens of other parts to a trilobite each with latin anatomical terms which we will go through in later narratives at some point.
+That completes the major parts of the trilobite, of course, there are dozens of other parts to a trilobite each with Latin anatomical terms which we will go through in later narratives at some point.

-We work with our preparitors on the ground in the regions of North Africa and so have important find information on the historical trail of each specimen we offer for sale, these pertinent facts, in this land of finite resources, is crucial in authenticating the genuiness of each fossil as an end product, offering for sale to you our customer the original, authentically retrieved fossil which has been treated carefully on removal from the fossil layers with the minimum amount of disturbance, cleaned and prepared sympathetically.
+We work with our preparations on the ground in the regions of North Africa and so have important find information on the historical trail of each specimen we offer for sale, these pertinent facts, in this land of finite resources, is crucial in authenticating the genuineness of each fossil as an end product, offering for sale to you our customer the original, authentically retrieved fossil which has been treated carefully on removal from the fossil layers with the minimum amount of disturbance, cleaned and prepared sympathetically.

 Trilobite Collecting History; In North Africa really took off in the nineteen seventies when French geologists encouraged indigenous nomad Berbers of the desert to collect fossils on an annual basis.
-Year on year the geologists returned for a few weeks and more and more information and specimens were gleamed from the desert regions.
+Year on year the geologists returned for a few weeks and more and more information and specimens were gleaned from the desert regions.
 These beginnings started with a clan of Berbers and grew into a national and international fossil industry.
 We sojourn to the desert in the company of the next generation of that localised clan and listen to the story of how it all began, the trials and tribulations of the families involved and the desert scene and what is to yet come.
 The oldest member of the family still owns a herd of about fifty camels which he watches through binoculars at long range from a rocky outcrop in the northern Sahara.
-His eldest son M'Bark has taken a back seat as his other sons Mohamed and Brahim came into the family business, their work evolving as did the trilobites eons ago.
+His eldest son M'Bark has taken a back seat as his other sons Mohamed and Brahim came into the family business, their work evolving as did the trilobites aeons ago.

-The international trilobite fossil business has grown exponentially over the last four decades, relaxing of restraints on free exchange of scientific information along with the opening up of international borders and trade, particularly with Russia and China has meant many new species are now being discovered.
+The international trilobite fossil business has grown exponentially over the last four decades, relaxing of restraints on the free exchange of scientific information along with the opening up of international borders and trade, particularly with Russia and China has meant many new species are now being discovered.
 This has also encouraged fossil diggers in North Africa, particularly Morocco to dig deeper, longer and further into the vastness of the wilderness of the Sahara to unearth more rarities, this seems to be working, new species are found each year, adding to the known seventeen thousand species types already discovered worldwide and scientifically named.
-That sounds an incredible amount of trilobite types, however when one considers trilobites existed as a group for around two hundred and fifty million years, they had time to develop, range and evolve into some of the weirdest animals on the planet.
+That sounds an incredible amount of trilobite types, however, when one considers trilobites existed as a group for around two hundred and fifty million years, they had time to develop, range and evolve into some of the weirdest animals on the planet.

 The fossil Store recently launched a new web site catalogue and we are in the process of loading hundreds of new fossils to this, do keep visiting our collection and watch it grow over the next few months we are sure you will find the voyage of discovery most rewarding.
 So are you ready to now take a peek at what The Fossil Store has to offer?
 Review our trilobite section from our menu or click any image above and be intrigued by the world of trilobite fossils!